 Chickpea flour is a great savoury ingredient to use in vegan omelettes, frittatas and quiches.
 It creates a lovely hearty batter, and pairs well with a wide variety of fillings and spices.

 To make an individual chickpea omelette, I usually start off by whisking 1/4 cup of chickpea flour and 1/4 cup of water.
-Depending on how many fillings you stuff into your omelette, you may need to add an extra tablespoon of flour or a few extra tablespoons of water.
+Depending on how many fillings you stuff into your egg free omelette, you may need to add an extra tablespoon of flour or a few extra tablespoons of water.
 Another bonus to chickpea omelettes is if you have a flipping fail, you can always break it up into chunks and the dish magically transforms into a yummy chickpea scramble!

 To whip up a chickpea frittata, begin with 1 cup of chickpea flour and 1 cup of water, then add in your veggies and spices.
 Oil a pan well, then pour the mixture in and smooth it evenly.
 Bake for 40-45 minutes, until the top is golden and the edges are pulling away from the pan.
 Slice and serve.